 Scholarships are applied to tuition only and may not be applied to fees.

 Some residents of surrounding states qualify for in-state tuition through the School of Law's Regional Tuition Rate

 Grants for Out of State Students

-Some of of state students will receive an out of state student grant to compensate for the difference between the In State and Out of State tuition rates.
+Some out of state students will receive an out of state student grant to compensate for the difference between the In State and Out of State tuition rates.
 Selection is based on undergraduate GPA and LSAT score.
 Students will receive the grant for the first year of law school.
 Students who change their residency from out of state to in state or to the regional rate will have their grant eliminated due to the tuition reduction associated with the residency change.
 Please contact the office of law admissions to see if you qualify and for information about changing your residency status.